-Presentation

-Due date: Class 9
+Presentation Due date: Class Weight: 20%

-Weight: 20%

-Each student will make a 10- to 15-minute PowerPoint presentation on the salient points of their Critical Analysis paper and be prepared to respond to questions from class members and the facilitator.
-Students will be evaluated according to the attached rubric.
+Each student will make a 15-minute presentation to share the salient points of his/her Assignment paper and be prepared to respond to questions from class members.
+Students will demonstrate 2 different presentation techniques which may include but not limited to PowerPoint, Prezi, flip charts, 3D demonstration, handouts and exercises.
+Students will be evaluated according to the attached rubric before fellow students, invited guests and faculty.